TokenTownDAO/TokenTownCO/README.md

 # TokenTownCO
 [<img src="https://pbs.twimg.com/media/FBnh_x7VgAEd0s5.jpg" width=275 align=right>](https://twitter.com/TokenTownDAO/status/1444427384527065093)

-TokenTownCO will be the 1st TokenTown built from the ground up.
+TokenTownCO (Colorado) will be the 1st TokenTown built from the ground up.

+## What is TokenTown?
+A next-gen HOA governed by a DAO (Decentralized Autonomous Organization).
+TokenTown is a project by REtoken | The Real Estate DAO.

+> ***TokenTown | The HOA Destroyer***

 # Founding Citizen (Round 1 | Limit: 32)